Blog: Recent stories > Agriculture > Selling into China? Updates on China Trade Information

 Business Risks

-Companies are advised to spend time investigating the Chinese market, obtain professional advice where appropriate and thoroughly investigate the issues in entering the market and before establishing business relationships.
+Companies are advised to spend time investigating the Chinese market, obtain professional advice where appropriate and thoroughly investigate the issues in entering the market before establishing business relationships.

 Intellectual Property Protection – Selling to China Challenges